 Our Pick Of Rewards Cards For Students

 Discover it® for Students is an excellent student credit card that lets you earn 5% cash back in categories that change each quarter up to the quarterly maximum of $1,500, such as gas, restaurants, Amazon.com, and more when you activate.
 Earn 1% cash back on all your other purchases.
 As a new card member, receive $20 cash back for each school year (for up to the next 5 years) in which your GPA is 3.0 or higher.
-As an extra bonus , Discover will match all of the cash back rewards you've earned at the end of the first year!
+As an extra bonus, Discover will automatically give you a dollar-for-dollar match of all the cash back you've earned at the end of your first year!
 Note that this bonus offer is only for new cardmembers.
 Enjoy 0% intro APR on purchases for 6 months, (13.49% - 22.49% variable APR thereafter), and 10.99% intro APR on balance transfers for the first 6 months (13.49% - 22.49% variable APR thereafter).
 No annual fee.
 Read our review of Discover it® for Students here.

 Best Business Rewards Cards

-The Enhanced Business Platinum® Card from American Express OPEN is a charge card that lets you earn up to 100,000 Membership Rewards® points.
-This limited time offer (expires January 25, 2017) works like this: you'll earn 50,000 Membership Rewards points after you spend $5,000.
-You earn an extra 50,000 points after you spend an additional $10,000 all on qualifying purchases within your first 3 months of Card Membership.
-This card also has a new offer which lets you earn 50% more Membership Rewards® points (1.5 points per $1), on each qualifying purchase of $5,000 or more (up to 1 million additional points annually).
+The Business Platinum® Card from American Express OPEN is a charge card that lets you earn up to 75,000 Membership Rewards® points.
+This offer works like this: you'll earn 50,000 Membership Rewards points after you spend $5,000.
+You earn an extra 25,000 points after you spend an additional $10,000 all on qualifying purchases within your first 3 months of Card Membership.
+This card also has an offer which lets you earn 50% more Membership Rewards® points (1.5 points per $1), on each qualifying purchase of $5,000 or more (up to 1 million additional points annually).
 Earn one point for each dollar spent on eligible purchases you make.
 Get 50% points back on all First and Business class flights, on all the airlines available through American Express Travel and if you use Membership Rewards® Pay with Points to pay for all or part of your flight through American Express Travel you can get 50% of the points back.
 You also get complimentary Priority Pass Select and the Airport Lounge Access Program which gives you access to over 1,000 participating airport lounges across the globe. $450 annual fee.
 Terms & Restrictions Apply.
-Read our review of The Enhanced Business Platinum® Card from American Express OPEN here.
+Read our review of The Business Platinum® Card from American Express OPEN here.

 The Business Gold Rewards Card from American Express OPEN lets you get 50,000 Membership Rewards® points after spending $5,000 in purchases within the first 3 months of Card Membership.
 Get 3x points for purchases in your choice of 1 out of 5 categories, 2X points for purchases in the 4 other categories and 1X point per dollar on other purchases.
 This card has no foreign transaction fees and offers benefits such as purchase protection, premium roadside assistence, extended warranty and more.
 This card has a $0 introductory annual fee for the first year, then $175.
 Terms and limitations apply.
 Read our The Business Gold Rewards Card from American Express OPEN review here.